New parking technology aims to manage curb space virtually

 He said the company chose to launch its newest product in D.C. in part because it had built relationships with many of the city’s businesses through a pilot project it did last year with the District Department of Transportation.

 Curb space has become an increasingly hot commodity in cities such as D.C., New York and San Francisco.
 In the pre-pandemic days, ride-share services jockeyed for space alongside traditional delivery trucks, the growing number of food-delivery services and those just looking for a place to park.
-The resulting traffic snarls frustrated drivers and sometimes put pedestrians and cyclists at risk when vehicles blocked bike lanes or ignored traffic signs.
+The resulting traffic snarls frustrated drivers and sometimes puts pedestrians and cyclists at risk when vehicles block bike lanes or ignore traffic signs.

-curbFlow is one of several companies trying to find ways to manage those spaces.
+CurbFlow is one of several companies trying to find ways to manage those spaces.

 The pandemic has eased some of those tensions, but Vahabzadeh said the shift in work habits, with many people now working from home, has fueled unprecedented demand for takeout and delivery services, leading to congestion in some areas as drivers jockey for curb space to make pickups and deliveries.